 - If a state gives its consent, then a lawsuit against it can be heard in a federal court.

 - Where a state itself breaches federal law, it cannot be sued.
 However, a state official can be ordered to abide by federal law in his or her own name.

 - It is possible for Congress to suspend or remove a state’s immunity from being sued in a federal court.
 Congress has to be seen to be absolutely clear in its reasons for taking this step.

-The 11th Amendment was passed, and ratified by all the states, in 1795.
-It was the first amendment to be passed as a reaction to an issue that had arisen in interpreting the laws of the new United States of America.
+The constitutional amendment was passed, and ratified by all the states, in 1795.
+It was the first constitutional amendment to be passed in response to an issue that had arisen in interpreting the laws of the new United States of America.